visezion/Human-Centric-AI-Framework-for-Secure-and-Efficient-Data-Center-Operations/README.md

 - SHAP contribution values per feature
 - LIME explanation list for rapid operator review
 - Optional MLflow logging of every inference (disable by omitting `MLFLOW_TRACKING_URI`)

+Prefer training on real telemetry?
+Use `python ai_service/train_from_dataset.py --input datasets/processed/<file>.csv --output ai_service/models/<artifact>.joblib` and set `MODEL_ARTIFACT_PATH` (already mounted in the compose file) so the service loads your Isolation Forest weights instead of retraining at startup.
+You can also trigger `.github/workflows/train-model-artifact.yml` to run the same flow in GitHub Actions and download the resulting artifact for deployment.

 ### Example Request